Darxo/Hardened/README.md

 ### Combat

 - Your headshot chance is now displayed in the combat tooltip when targeting enemies
 - While previewing movement, tile tooltips show chances and calculations for getting hit by enemies while in zone of control.
-If not in zone of control tile tooltips state that
+If not in zone of control tile tooltip instead indicates that
 - Introduce a new **Unworthy** effect which prevents the character from granting experience on death.
 This is given to all non-player controlled characters who grant 0 XP on death or are allied to the player
 - Introduce a new cosmetic **Non-Combatant** effect, given to non-combatant characters, which explains that they do not need to be killed in order to win
 - Improve restore item after battle logic, to also restore items, which were dropped to the ground or picked up by another brother during battle
 - Automatically replace broken (shields) or used (nets) equipment after each battle, if you have replacements in your inventory
 - Add Setting (on) to display a glowing red eyes effect on any human-sized character, who is under the effect of **Killing Frenzy**, **Retribution** or has 3 stacks of **Decisive**
 - Corpses of resurrecting Zombies and Humans now emit a slight purple particle effect
-- When a Brother dies (without getting struck down), a black skull will raise from their corpse
+- When a Brother dies (without getting struck down), a black skull will raise from his corpse
 - Add Setting to control the zoom speed during combat to allow for more granular zooming
 - Loot that is not equippable in battle no longer appears on the ground (e.g. Beast Trophies/Ingredients)
 - Add tooltip for the duration of tile effects (smoke, flames, miasma)